 While Brisbane’s subtropical climate might be great for outdoor adventures, it isn’t so great for food which can be easily spoiled by heat, sunlight and pesky pests.
 Block out a weekend morning to declutter your pantry and fridge, and spark joy by setting it up for better food storage so your food stays fresher for longer.

 Reuse old jars from pasta sauce and peanut butter to store flour, nuts, spices and more.
 Use a chalkboard pen to label the jars with use-by dates for easy reference.
-For inspiration, read a personal account and tips for ‘the great pantry clean out’.

 - Hot Tip: Save your fresh herbs from life forgotten at the bottom of the crisper.
 Store fresh herbs for easy use in mid-week dinners by freezing them in olive oil or melted, unsalted butter.
 Find more handy tips for keeping your food fresher for longer.